• No products in your bin.

 4. CDU rope detection

 The most common cooling liquids in use today are propylene glycol-water blends.
-In response to the increased adoption of liquid cooling, RLE is proud to announce that our SeaHawk liquid leak detection cables are able to detect propylene glycol-water blends with concentrations as low as 15% propylene glycol by weight.
+In response to the increased adoption of liquid cooling, RLE is proud to announce that our SeaHawk liquid leak detection cables are able to detect propylene glycol-water blends with up to 35% Propylene Glycol (by weight) including PG15, PG25 and PG35.

 Interested in More Information?